dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

 The sampling distribution of a <b>statistic</b> is the probability distribution of that <b>statistic</b>.
 This means if we draw samples from the <b>population</b> a bunch of times, the distribution associated with a particular <b>statistic</b> is referred to as the <b>sampling</b> distribution.

+#### Sampling Distribution of the Sample Mean

 For example, let's use "mean" as the statistic.
 In that case, given a population (say all people in Wisconsin) and a random variable (say weight) we have a "true" population distribution of people's weights.
 Now we draw a sample from that distribution to calculate the mean weight for that sample and plot it into a histogram.
 We do this process again and again.
 The resulting histogram generated from this is the mean sampling distribution.
-One fact is that, this sampling distribution approaches a normal distribution due to the central limit theorem.
+One fact is that this sampling distribution approaches a normal distribution due to the central limit theorem (under certain conditions).
+Two other key facts:

+- The expected value of the sample mean $\bar{X}$ equals the population mean meaning $\mathbb{E}(\bar{X})=\mu$

+- The standard error of the sample mean equals the population standard deviation divided by the square root of the sample size; $se(\bar{X})= \frac{\sigma}{\sqrt{n}}$.

+Other two key facts:

+- If the original population distribution is normally distributed, then the sampling distribution will also be a normal distribution with  sample mean equals $\mu$ and standard error equals $\frac{\sigma}{\sqrt{n}}$

+- If the original population distribution is not normally distributed, the sampling distribution might approach the normal distribution due to the central limit theorem.
+The condition is the sample size $n\geq30$.

+We can standardize the sampling distribution of the sample mean as follows:-

+$$

+Z= \frac{\bar{X}-\mu}{\frac{\sigma}{\sqrt{n}}}

+$$

+This will result in a standard normal distribution.

+#### Sampling Distribution of the Sample Proportion